 The Rainbow Innovation Centre is a Willo funded and inspired program.

-Rainbow, Victoria.
-A population of 700 with no services, businesses or accommodation for their residents living with disabilities.
+Rainbow in rural Victoria has a population of 700 with no services, businesses or accommodation for their residents living with disabilities.

 The Exhibition was held with 90 artists with $10,000 raised.
 25 families living with disabilities were connected as a result of the commitment to be a Willo Community.
 25 families that were previously unknown.